The role of digital twins in producing a COVID-19 vaccine

 This digital twin works as a live replica of all physical processes, so that every part of every stage can be optimized and any changes to any process can be simulated in order to understand and test the effects.
 Thanks to the very latest artificial intelligence and machine learning techniques, predictive and prescriptive models can be produced that generate new insights into all aspects of vaccine production.

 In research and development, continual simulation at each step makes it possible to test and optimize new processes without losing precious time or resorting to costly investments.
 Scientists can simulate changes in order to test them before they are implemented.
 In-line measurement using innovative new ‘quality by design’ models ensures that processes are robust and produce best-quality results.
 Crucially, this new ability to monitor quality and make adaptations during production reduces waste and accelerates times to market.

 With the attention of the world on the search for a COVID-19 antidote, state-of-the-art technology has a vital part to play throughout the research and development lifecycle, from scientists’ first visualizations of the molecular structure of the virus, to bringing a vaccine out of the laboratory and into doctors’ surgeries all over the world.
 An advanced data-driven digital twin of the vaccination production process is one of many exciting developments at the leading edge of pharmaceutical companies’ work, enhancing their ability to bring vaccines to patients faster and in the most effective and efficient way.

-For further information, I invite you to read this press release on a Digital Twin solution introduced by Atos and Siemens within the global pharmaceutical industry.
+For further information, I invite you to find out more about Process Digital Twins for Pharma or read this press release on a Digital Twin solution, within the global pharmaceutical industry, introduced by Atos and Siemens.